aws-samples/amazon-aurora-labs-for-mysql/docs/global/failover/index.md

 * Within the RDS console, select **Databases** on the left menu.
 This will bring you to the list of Databases already deployed.
 You should see **gdb2-cluster**  and **gdb2-node1** .

     ??? tip "Why does the status of my primary DB cluster and DB instance still report as <i>Available</i>?"
-        You might also notice that in your RDS console it will still report the primary region DB cluster and DB instance still as *Available*, that is because we are merely simulating a failure by blocking all networking access via NACLs, and the blast radius of such a simulation is limited only to your AWS Account; the RDS/Aurora service and its internal health checks are provided by the service control plane itself and will still report the DB cluster and DB instance as healthy because there is no *real outage*.
+        You might also notice that in your RDS console it will still report the primary region DB cluster and DB instance still as *Available*, that is because we are merely simulating a failure by blocking all networking access via NACLs, and the blast radius of such a simulation is limited only to your AWS Account, specifically to your VPC and its affected subnets; the RDS/Aurora service and its internal health checks are provided by the service control plane itself and will still report the DB cluster and DB instance as healthy because there is no *real outage*.

 * Select the secondary DB Cluster **gdb2-cluster**.
 Click on the **Actions** menu, then select **Remove from Global**
     <span class="image">![Aurora Promote Secondary](failover-aurora-promote1.png)</span>